tfukui95/tor-experiment/ToyExperiment.md

 ```

 to watch the traffic that is going through the SOCKS proxy port 9050, and then
 save what it sees in a pcap file called client9050.pcap.
+The SOCKS proxy is the
+proxy that is used for the client and the onion proxy to communicate with each
+other.
+This communication is a loop-back interface, in other words the
-On another client terminal
+communication occurs in the local ethernet.
+On another client terminal run
-run

 ```
 sudo tcpdump -s 1514 -i any 'port 5000' -U -w - | tee client5000.pcap | tcpdump -nnxxXSs 1514 -r -
 ```

-to watch the traffic through port 5000, which would be the traffic between the
+to watch the traffic through port 5000, which is the port to listen on the Tor
+network.
+This would mean that we would be listening on any traffic that is
+being transferred from the client to the Tor network.
+Specifically, this
+communication would be between the client and the entry relay that is being
-SOCKS proxy and the first relay of the Tor network.
+used when the traffic enters the Tor network.

 Next on each relay that is being used in the circuit, run